Toyota ToyoAce: Third generation

-The third-generation ToyoAce received Y-series chassis codes to avoid confusion.
+The third-generation ToyoAce received Y-series chassis codes to avoid confusion with the Toyota Stout, which kept the K-series chassis codes.
 It was introduced in August 1971 and had a much more modern design, and was available in several new body styles.
 There were 3P type and 12R gasoline engines (1.35 or 1.6 litres, 83 PS from the 12R) as well as the 2.5-litre 2J diesel engine with 70 PS.
 The diesel was introduced in July 1972.
 Payloads now ranged between 850 and 2000 kg.
 In August 1977 a special "just low" version appeared, with small twin rear wheels for a lower cargo surface.

 Starting with this generation, the ToyoAce was used as the basis of a commercial van to accommodate passengers for commuting, called the Toyota HiAce, which was sold at Toyota Japanese dealerships called Toyopet Store, thereby affording Toyota the ability to sell the ToyoAce as a smaller companion to the Toyota Coaster.

 Model codes include PY10, RY10/12/14, and JY16.